Resourcesarrow_forwardBlogarrow_forwardBusiness credit

 You may have heard the term D-U-N-S® Number and wondered whether your business needs one, and if so, when you should get one.

-The Dun & Bradstreet D-U-N-S Number is a unique nine-digit identifier for a business created by credit bureau Dun & Bradstreet.
-The Data Universal Numbering System — or D-U-N-S Number — was created and copyrighted in 1962 by Dun & Bradstreet.
-Dun & Bradstreet is one of the three major business credit bureaus.
-D-U-N-S Number have become the standard numbering system to identify business entities across the globe.
+The Dun & Bradstreet D-U-N-S® Number is a unique nine-digit identifier for a business created by credit bureau Dun & Bradstreet.
+The Data Universal Numbering System — or D-U-N-S® Number — was created and copyrighted in 1962 by Dun & Bradstreet.
+Dun & Bradstreet is one of the major business credit bureaus.
+A D-U-N-S® Number has become the standard numbering system to identify business entities across the globe.

-Your D-U-N-S Number is linked to your D&B PAYDEX® score, which is one of Dun & Bradstreet’s credit scoring models for businesses.
-The D&B PAYDEX score ranges between 1 and 100 and is based on suppliers’ reports of your payment history as a business.
-This information is used by lenders to help assess whether your business is likely to pay small business loans or other business debts on time.
+Your D-U-N-S® Number is linked to your D&B PAYDEX® score, which is one of Dun & Bradstreet’s credit scoring models for businesses.
+The D&B PAYDEX® score ranges between 1 and 100 and is based on suppliers’ reports of your payment history as a business.
+Some lenders and suppliers may use this information to help assess whether your business is likely to pay small business loans or other business debts on time.

-The D&B Paydex score is just one of a number of business credit scores that Dun & Bradstreet sells.
+The D&B PAYDEX® Score is one of several business credit scores offered by Dun & Bradstreet.

 1. Establish business creditworthiness.
-Your D-U-N-S Number is directly tied to the credit profile D&B builds on your business.
-In fact, before D&B can calculate a D&B PAYDEX score, you’ll need a D-U-N-S Number.
-When vendors or suppliers request your business credit profile to decide whether to offer your business net-30 terms or other types of trade credit, they’ll want to see a credit history.
-The same is true with financial institutions like banks that are evaluating applications for small business loans, business credit cards, or other other types of business financing.
+Your D-U-N-S® Number is associated with the business credit profile Dun & Bradstreet maintains, which may help generate a PAYDEX® Score once payment experiences are reported.
+When vendors or suppliers request your business credit profile to decide whether to offer your business net-30 terms or other types of trade credit, they may want to review your business credit history.
+The same is true with financial institutions like banks that are evaluating applications for small business loans, business credit cards, or other types of business financing.

 2. Separate personal credit.
 If a lender checks business credit and does not find a credit file on your business, it may require a personal credit check.
 (Of course, some lenders will check personal credit, regardless of your business credit rating.)

 3. Get better terms with your suppliers.
 If your business credit is strong, you may be eligible for trade credit.
 This allows you to buy supplies your business needs and pay for them later–hopefully out of cash flow.
-Some suppliers offer net-30 terms, and the better your credit, the better the terms you may be able to negotiate.
+Some suppliers offer net-30 terms, and strong business credit may help improve eligibility for certain financing or trade credit terms.

 Who is Dun & Bradstreet?